 1) All our staff (part and full time) have undergone local, state, and federal background checks.

 2) We have enacted "Safe Sanctuaries" Policies in our facility and our daycamps.

 3) Our Big Creek Campus facility and grounds are secured by automated gates and all entrances and grounds are under video surveillance.
-Our Wheelwright Campus has not gates, but is upgrading video and facility security
+Our Wheelwright Campus has full video security and automated keypads for entry.

 4) The overall ministry is led by a board of directors from a variety of business, church, and other backgrounds.

-Big Creek Missions does not have an extravagant mission statement, purpose statement, or philosophy of ministry.
+Big Creek Missions does not have an extravagant mission statement..
 Our mission, purpose, and philosophy of ministry is very simple.
 We are about CHRIST!
-As we follow Him daily, and are obedient to his calling and direction daily, He will direct and guide our paths.
+As we follow Him daily, and are obedient to His Word, calling and direction daily, He will direct and guide our paths.

 With Christ as our focus, our short-term goals are: